 Sure, maybe we are stupid Westerners who just don’t understand the history or the culture, but for us, supporting this kind of animal cruelty is not OK, whether it’s tradition or not.

 When we first went to Bali, we avoided the Gili Islands because we expected them to be a trashy tourist trap.
 To some extent, that is true.
+There are lots of tourists on the islands and they are not a place you’re going to learn a lot about local culture.

 Don’t expect an “authentic” cultural experience but do expect a fantastic place to kick back and spoil yourself for a few days.